 When I first started skiing at Oak, the only way to get to the top of the mountain was by T-bar — a very wobbly T-bar at that!
 It was a great relief when they opted to replace the T-bar with a quad chair lift, especially when I decided to take up snowboarding.
 I could barely make it down the mountain without falling every few feet.
 Making it up the mountain on a snowboard was near impossible!

 The installation of the chairlift also opened a new opportunity for a new medium level trail running under the lift called Ryan's Run.
 With ten easy, six medium, and six difficult trails at Oak Mountain, and little to no lines to wait in for the chairlift, you can spend your day on the immaculately groomed trails instead of waiting to get to the top of the mountain.

 Oak Mountain also has Rossignol ski rentals available in their ski shop at reasonable prices.
 Another service that is worth every penny is their ski and snowboard lessons.
 They offer group and private lessons for first timers, or for those in need of a refresher!
 Two-and-a-half-hour group lessons are offered at 9 a.m. and 1 p.m., and private lessons are offered in increments of one hour to a full day of six hours.

-Now that I'm a little older and I have a family of my own, I enjoy taking my kids to Oak to learn how to ski.
+Now that I'm a little older and I have a family of my own, I enjoy taking my kids to Oak to ski.
 My daughter takes ski lessons through her school, and she loves getting to ski with all of her friends.
 I can only hope her passion grows as much as mine did!
 My son is still a little young, but we occasionally take him to the Bunny Hill to get the feel for skiing.

 They also offer a fantastic tubing hill that requires no hill climbing!
 Just sit in your tube while you get towed to the top of the mountain and choose one of four lanes on their fun and fast tubing hill.